-Due to high demand, any new Herringbone Tweed orders won't start to ship until the first week of January.
+Due to high demand, any new Herringbone Tweed orders won't start to ship until the end of March.

 "Half-canvas” construction incorporates a fusible interlining that is attached to the foreparts of the jacket using a heated press.
 A natural “floating” canvas is then sewn through the chest and lapels in the traditional manner, offering a soft, flexible drape.